 Due to this by-product, we could not say that nuclear power is completely renewable.

 There has also been a lot of illegal waste dumping such as the radioactive waste dumping by the 'Ndrangheta, a criminal organization from Calabria (Italy) which has been involved in this ordeal since the 1980s.

 Needless to say, many accidents have occurred over the years as a result of nuclear waste.

-Instead, we need to invest in other forms of alternative energy.
+Many environmentalists think that instead of using nuclear power, we need to invest in other forms of alternative energy.

 From The Big Picture RT